chaoppuccino/secprog-thesis/README.md

 # secprog-thesis-david

-This repository contains the files used for David Mierzwinskis masters thesis.
+This repository contains the files used for my masters thesis.

 `tasks/` : contains actual tasks to be worked on by study participants.
 Sections marked with ```TODO``` are mainly where participants write code.